mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 In the previous chapters we will have looked at the research landscape to develop coding and design practices in line with social understandings of learning.
 In particular, the intentional development of a communities of designers and coders with an educational aims has been explored paying particular attention strategies that educators can use to aid these processes.

-The concept of tensions from Activity Theory has been cited as helpful as an analytical tool particularly in informal and non-formal settings.

-The structure of this thesis identifies streams within the resolutions to these tensions.
-The explores resolutions which are presented to participants and facilitators as Missions.

-NOTE -
 While this piece of writing contains results, it also contains sections which will in the final thesis be included in other chapters.
 The following list explains the final location of sections.

 - Introduction